 - a vehicle registration certificate

-- Proof of postal and residential address e.g. utility account.
+- proof of presidential address e.g. utility account.
 If the utility bill is not in your name, the owner of the bill must make an affidavit declaring that you live at the address and the utility bill must be attached to the affidavit.

-- If you stay at an informal settlement, you must bring a letter with an official date stamp from the ward councillor confirming your postal and residential address
+- if you stay at an informal settlement, you must bring a letter with an official date stamp from the ward councillor confirming your residential address

 - Pay the required fee.

 The application is processed on the same day.